 Anderson took part in the 400 IM and 200 fly at last year's NCAA Championships.
 She shattered her own school record, winning the "B" final of the 400 IM during the 2018 Pac-12 Championships with a time of 4:08.31.
 She ranks third all-time in the 200 fly at Utah with a time of 1:58.16 at the 2017 Pac-12 Championships.

 On the women's side, the Utes return Emma Ruchala, Clare Greenlow and Makenzie Caufield.
 All three will play key roles in the team's success this year.
 Daniel Theriault is the clear leader of the men's corps.
 The senior is a CSCAA Scholar All-American and took 20th on the platform at the NCAA Zones last season.
 Big things are also expected from newcomers Luke McDivitt and Rylan Little.

-Joe Dykstra is in his fourth season at Utah.
-Under Dykstra’s tutelage, 75 percent of the program’s records have been broken and both the men’s and women’s teams have finished in the top 30 at the NCAA Championships.
-In his first year, two swimmers won Pac-12 event titles, marking the first time that had occurred since Utah joined the conference.
+Joe Dykstra is in his sixth season at Utah.
+Under Dykstra's tutelage, both the men's and women's teams have finished in the top 30 at the NCAA Championships.

 Dykstra also spent six seasons coaching at Washington, his final three as associate head coach of both the men's and women's teams.
 Both Washington teams placed in the top 20 during Dykstra's time on the coaching staff.
 Prior to Washington, Dykstra was the volunteer assistant coach for the men's team at Tennessee.